Charged bosons made of fermions in a solid state system without Cooper pairing

-In general, the existence of high-order complexes of charge carriers in semiconductors is well established, including biexcitons (two electrons and two holes) and trions (two electrons and one hole, or vice versa).\cite{GaAstrion,TMDtrion} Biexcitons are charge-neutral bosons, however, while trions are fermionic, with half-integer total spin.
-The lowest-order charged boson therefore consists of three negative charges and one positive charge, or vice versa; these will therefore respond to electric field, and a Bose condensate of such complexes should therefore be a superfluid, and therefore also a superconductor.
-This would be a different mechanism from earlier proposals for exciton-mediated superconductivity --- in one proposal~\cite{lozo-sc}, it was argued that the presence of a magnetic field would cause neutral excitons to respond to an electric field; in another proposal~\cite{kav-sc}, exciton-polaritons were proposed to play the same role as phonons in Cooper pairs.
+A Bose condensate of such complexes would be a superfluid, and therefore also a Schafroth superconductor.\cite{schafroth}$^,$\cite{edelman} Schafroth superconductivity based on charged excitonic complexes is a different mechanism from earlier proposals for exciton-mediated superconductivity --- in one proposal~\cite{lozo-sc}, it was argued that the presence of a magnetic field would cause neutral excitons to respond to an electric field; in another proposal~\cite{kav-sc}, exciton-polaritons were proposed to play the same role as phonons in Cooper pairing.

 The geometry considered by Yudson \cite{yudson} is shown in Fig.~\ref{qfig1}(a).
 Two semiconductor layers are placed side by side to make a bilayer structure, and this bilayer structure is placed parallel to a nearby metal layer.
-Under optical pumping, an exciton can be created which then picks up two free electrons (or two holes).
+Under optical pumping, an exciton can be created which then picks up two free carriers.
 At first glance, one would not expect that a complex with three times more negative charge than positive (or vice versa) would be stable.
-The presence of the metal layer, however, produces image charge below the surface, so that much of the repulsive interaction in such a quaternion complex is canceled out.
+The presence of the metal layer, however, is crucial, because it produces image charge below the surface, so that much of the repulsive interaction in the quaternion complex is canceled out.

-Like a Bose condensate of excitons, a Bose condensate of quaternions would be metastable to recombination and require optical pumping for steady state.
-But as the burgeoning field of experimental and theoretical work on Bose condensates of exciton-polaritons has shown~\cite{devead,balili,deng,caru,PT}, such a steady-state optical pumped system can indeed undergo condensation, including the effects of superfluidity, and can reach equilibrium in the steady-state with a well-defined temperature~\cite{PRL-therm,marz-equil}.
-The quaternion particles discussed here do not have a polariton nature, and therefore are more similar to pure exciton condensates, such as interlayer excitons in bilayer systems \cite{comb-review,lozo-review,snoke-review}, which are subject to much greater disorder effects.
-However, since the quaternions have charge, they will have much stronger interactions, which may cause a condensate of such particles to be more readily in the Thomas-Fermi regime with a common chemical potential which smooths out the disorder effects.